khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Single Stat

-If the purpose of using the component is to show a high level overview of incoming data (e.g. Security vulnerabilities, Threat Monitoring statistics), use a single stat component [todo: add link].
+If the purpose of using the component is to show a high level overview of incoming data such as Security vulnerabilities or Threat Monitoring statistics, use a single stat component.

 ## Demo